- Find a Trail

 How do I download the TrailLink app?

-How much does it cost to download a trail map in the TrailLink app?
+How do I download an offline trail map in the TrailLink app?

-What devices are compatible with the TrailLink iPhone app?
+What devices are compatible with the TrailLink mobile app?

-The TrailLink app is designed primarily for the iPhone, but can also be installed on an iPad or iPod touch if the device has the latest iOS operating system installed.
+The TrailLink app is designed primarily for the iPhone and Android mobile phones for use out on the trail, but can also be installed on an iPad or Android tablets if the devices have the latest operating system installed.

-I downloaded an offline map in the TrailLink app, but can't find it.
+I downloaded my free offline map in the TrailLink app, but can't find it.
 Where is it?

 I want to use my Unlimited subscription to download map data to my GPS device.
 What is the file type for TrailLink maps?